morganconnors/Hardware-Key-Info/README.md

 ## Generating the key

-I will generate a resident key because my yubikey supports it.
+I will generate a resident key because my yubikey supports it. **Note: This uses FIDO2 resident keys**

 ```
 ssh-keygen -t ecdsa-sk -O resident